 The Fatherly Giving Guide is produced with the support our partners at the United Nations Foundation and Johnson & Johnson’s Donate A Photo initiative.

 Having kids significantly tightened your wallet, but it also significantly increased your motivation to make the world better (assuming you’re, you know, not a misanthrope).
 Since they stand to inherit said better world, get them invested in the process of charitable giving early and often.
 You may as well start right now — last year, Americans donated more than $258 billion and 30 percent of those contributions came in December.
-It’s a good reminder that December is a season for giving, no matter how many awesome robots they might be receiving.
+It’s a good reminder that December is a season for generous kids and giving, no matter how many awesome robots they might be receiving.

 As Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation explains, “We try to raise our children … to see and understand the world around them, to respect the dignity of every person, and to think about what needs to be done to make the world more fair and equal.”
 You can definitely get behind that, and you don’t need the largest philanthropic budget in history to do so.